Godngine/godot-docs/tutorials/animation/animation_tree.rst

 Keep in mind that the animation nodes are just resources, so they are shared between all instances using them.
 Setting values in the nodes directly will affect all instances of the scene that uses this ``AnimationTree``.
-This is generally undesirable, but does have some cool use cases, e.g. you can copy and paste parts of your animation tree, or reuse nodes with a complex layout (such as a state machine or blend space) in different animation trees.
+This is generally undesirable, but does have some cool use cases, e.g. you can copy and paste parts of your animation tree, or reuse nodes with a complex layout (such as a StateMachine or blend space) in different animation trees.

 The actual animation data is contained in the ``AnimationTree`` node and is accessed via properties.
 Check the "Parameters" section of the ``AnimationTree`` node to see all the parameters that can be modified in real-time: